kai-jacobsen/kb-documentation/05_modules/naming_conventions.md

 ####Other files

 A module can be enabled to be automatically connected to different (frontend) views.
 If enabled all .twig files in the module root folder are recognized as views.
-Other files and folder are ignored.
+Other files and folders are ignored.

-Learn more about Twig module templates and handling of module views.
+-> Learn more about Twig module templates and handling of module views.